monoclear-ai/monoclear-web/README.md

 npm run fastapi-dev
 ```

-## How to run Model Inference Server
+## How to run Model Inference Server Separately

 Currently only integrated with leaderboard.